 H or HR is the code for a home run leaving the park.
 The location modifier can be used to indicate where the ball left the playing field.

-indicates a solo home run into left field.
+indicates a solo home run to left field.

-shows a home run into center field with the runners on first and second scoring.
+shows a home run to center field with the runners on first and second scoring.

 H$ or HR$ indicates an inside-the-park home run by giving a fielder as part of the code.